A good information hierarchy makes users happy.

 There are fundamentally two ways to get around it - either by creating a flat or a deep hierarchy.
-Of course, you can choose a solution in between if it fits you better, but there is a strategy related to both of them.
+Of course it's up to you, if you want to choose a solution in between.
+It all depends on how it fits your organisation, you just have to be aware, that there is a strategy related to both of them.

-Choosing the flat hierarchy, you also presume or hope to see the users going through the actual hierarchy to find what they are looking for.
+Choosing a flat hierarchy, you also presume or hope to see the users clicking through the actual hierarchy to find what they are looking for.
 By choosing a flat hierarchy, you want to create as few steps as possible for the user to find the desired information.

 Test your information hierarchy

-Now that you have created a structure/a template/an empty hierarchy, it can be beneficial to test it with actual end users, to see if it's logical and easy for them to use.
+Now that you have created an overall structure, it can be beneficial to test it with actual end users, to see if it's logic and easy for them to use.
 Doing this before creating the actual hierarchy in Colibo can potentially save you a lot of time and resources.

 What can go wrong with a poorly created information hierarchy?

-If there is no direction, no approach, no sequence, the structure feels random.
+If there is no direction, no approach and no sequence - the structure feels random.
 And a random structure will result in random use.
 A poor and randomly structured information hierarchy can result in:

-- Low use: If the users don't find what they are looking for the first time, it's unlikely that they return the next time, which results in a low use of the information on the intranet.
+- Low use: If the users don't find what they are looking for the first time, it's unlikely that they return the next time.
+This results in a low use of the information on the intranet.

 - Loss of trust: Users will not trust the intranet as a platform if they are met with a random hierarchy.
-If there is only put a minimum of time into creating a logic structure for the end users, it shows, and then it will be a lot harder to promote the intranet and get employees to use it.
+If there is only put a minimum of time into creating a logic structure, it shows.
+And then it will be a lot harder to promote the intranet and get employees to use it.
 It's like selling a product, you didn't really put enough effort into.

 Meaningful: And by meaningful, it all depends on the purpose of your intranet.
 Why do you want users to enter the intranet?
 What experience do you want them to have when looking for information?
-What kind of information would you primarily like them to look for?
+What kind of information would you primarily have them looking for?
 It all depends on your foundation for having an intranet.

 Predictable: Titles and descriptions should be predictable and not confusing.
-This means no abbreviations and no use of words and phrases that are only understood by few people.
+This means no use of words and phrases that are only understood by a few people in the organisation.
 Predictable titles for content are easily understood and intuitively acted upon.